friflo/Friflo.Json.Fliox/Engine/README.md

 ## Archetype

 An `Archetype` defines a specific set of components and tags for its entities.
-At the same time it is also a container of entities with exactly this combination of components and types.
+At the same time it is also a container of entities with exactly this combination of components and tags.

 The following comparison show the difference in modeling types in **ECS** vs **OOP**.